Transport in Belfast: Proposed transport

 In 2008, the Department for Regional Development issued a report suggesting that a "high class bus-based network could cut commuting times while costing significantly less".

-By 2017, this transpired into The Belfast Rapid Transport System.
+By 2017, this transpired into the Belfast Rapid Transport System.
 The new service will be run by Translink and is expected to be operational by September 2018.
 It is expected that the service will transform the public transport system in Belfast.
 The route will be served by several new 18-metre Glider vehicles, specifically designed for Belfast, which will feature real time passenger information, destination announcements, CCTV, free Wi-Fi, USB charging facilities and air conditioning.
 These Glider vehicles are expected to operate every 7–8 minutes throughout the working day.
 The proposed route will link East Belfast, West Belfast and the Titanic Quarter, via the city centre.
 The service is expected to help meet the future transport needs of Belfast.

 Seaport

 The Port of Belfast is the busiest ferry port on the island of Ireland with over 1.2 million passengers annually.
 Belfast also has a large port, used for exporting and importing goods and for passenger ferry services.
 Stena Line run regular services to Stranraer in Scotland using their Superfast VII & VIII vessels, with a crossing time of around 2 hours 15 minutes.
 They also run a passenger/cargo ferry to and from Liverpool using the Stena Lagan or Stena Mersey, with a crossing time of eight hours.
-There are seasonal sailings to Douglas, Isle of Man that are operated by the Isle of Man Steam Packet company (formally SeaCat).
+There are seasonal sailings to Douglas, Isle of Man that are operated by the Isle of Man Steam Packet Company (formally SeaCat).

 The natural inlet of Belfast Lough gives Belfast its own port.
 As the city developed, this became the major avenue for trade with Britain and later Europe and North America.
 In the mid-seventeenth century, Belfast exported beef, butter, hides, tallow and corn and it imported coal, cloth, wine, brandy, paper, timber and tobacco.
 At the beginning of the eighteenth century, Belfast's significant trade made it the richest commercial town in the north of Ireland.
 Around this time, the linen trade in Northern Ireland blossomed and by the middle of the eighteenth century, one fifth of all the linen exported from Ireland was shipped from Belfast Harbour.

 As the Industrial Revolution arrived, the port provided the outlet for the thriving linen and shipbuilding trades.
 Belfast harbour was dredged in 1845 to provide deeper berths for larger ships.
 Donegall Quay was built out into the river as the harbour was developed further and trade flourished.
-The Harland and Wolff shipbuilding firm was created in 1861 and by the time the Titanic was built in Belfast in 1912, they boasted the largest shipyard in the world.
+The Harland & Wolff shipbuilding firm was created in 1861 and by the time the Titanic was built in Belfast in 1912, they boasted the largest shipyard in the world.

 It is also the biggest gateway for both the import and export of goods in Northern Ireland, receiving 6,000 vessels, and half a million freight units per year.
 The Harbour Estate is also Northern Ireland's leading logistics & distribution hub.